 logo

-For individuals in the pre-diabetic stage or with diabetes, at least 150 minutes of exercise per week is recommended, and it is well known that exercise can improve blood sugar levels.
-However, finding extra time to exercise in a busy daily schedule is not easy.
-Still, since giving up exercise and blood sugar management is not an option, I will suggest alternatives that can be done without setting aside special time, even while working on office tasks.
+For those with prediabetes or diabetes, at least 150 minutes of exercise per week is recommended, and it's widely known that exercise improves blood sugar levels.
+However, it's not easy to find time to exercise in our busy schedules.
+However, we can't give up exercise and blood sugar management, so we'll share an alternative that you can do while working.

 The correct answer is O.